 Picking the right gears has a dramatic effect on how your bike rides and how much (or little) you wish to suffer when the road heads upwards.
 Our gearing explained guide will hopefully make you a little more gear savvy when it comes to your bikes spinny bits.

 We can well understand the confusion when it comes to deciding what gear ratios your new bike should have.
-A beginner faced with such options as 10, 11, or 12 speed and 11-28, 11-32-34T simply doesn’t know what such figures relate to.
+It’s easy enough for experienced cyclists to become bamboozled by gearing options let alone anyone looking to take up cycling for the first time.
+Especially when faced with options such as 10, 11, or 12 speed and cassette ratios of anything between 11-28 and 11-50.

-The gears on a bike are determined by the chainset at the front and cassette (sprockets, cogs) at the rear.
+Simply put, it’s the chainset at the front and the cassette (also referred to by some as sprockets or cogs) at the rear.
 More specifically the number of teeth each component has.
 The general rule of thumb is that the more teeth a chainring has, the harder it is to pedal.
-The opposite is true for the rear cassette, the more teeth there are, the easier it is to pedal.
+However, the opposite is true for the rear cassette, the more teeth there are, the easier it is to pedal.

-Therefore, if you wanted a really good setup for climbing you would want smaller chainrings at the front and larger sprockets at the rear.
+Therefore, if you wanted to make ascents easier you would want smaller chainrings at the front and larger sprockets at the rear.
 With us so far?

-Now for the nitty-gritty, how does one go about selecting one option over another.
+Now for the nitty-gritty.
+Just how does one go about selecting one option over another.
 And how does your selection affect how the bike performs?

 Most bikes will come fitted as standard with chainsets that have 1 or 2 chainrings.
 If it is a double chainset there will be 2 chainrings, an inner and outer.
 The inner is always by virtue of its small number of teeth the climbing ring.
-The larger diameter outer chainring is best suited for flatter terrain and descending.
+The larger diameter outer chainring is better suited to flatter terrain and descending.

-Ribble is renowned for its bike customisation options which means that virtually every bike in the range is customisable.
-You can select chainrings size and cassette ratios to suit your riding needs.
+Ribble is renowned for its bike customisation options, which means that virtually every bike in the range is fully customisable.
+You can select chainring sizes and cassette ratios to suit your riding needs.

 You may see or hear this referred to as ‘compact’.
 Both the inner and outer chainrings are quite small, which makes pedalling easier.
-This is especially handy on climbs and makes the 34-50 ratio chainset the most popular with beginner cyclists or those looking for more assistance on the climbs.
-The trade-off is that the relatively small outer ring will cause you to ‘spin out’ more quickly on descents or on the flat (if you’re fast and fit enough).
-Spinning out is when you run out of gears and the legs just spin to little effect.
+This is especially handy on climbs and the 34-50 ratio chainset has found great popularity among novice cyclists or seasoned roadies looking for more assistance on the climbs.

 36/52 – 34/53